vedph/cadmus-doc/migration/rendering/architecture.md

 Note that here a node contains text with a LF character, which is used to mark the end of the original line.
 Typically this is adjusted in the next step so that such nodes are split.

 ▶️ (5) **apply text tree filters**: optionally, apply filters to the tree nodes.
 Each of the filters takes the input of the previous one and generates a new tree.
-Almost always you will be using the _block linear tree text filter_, which splits nodes wherever they include newlines.
+Among these filters, you will almost always use the _block linear tree text filter_, which splits nodes wherever they include newlines.
 This ensures that each node has at most 1 newline, and that it appears at the end of its text.
 This is required to ensure that text blocks will be correctly rendered.
-The result is:
+For our example, the result of this filter is:

 ```mermaid
 graph LR;